Scottish Reformation: Popular religion

 Scottish Protestantism was focused on the Bible, which was seen as infallible and the major source of moral authority.
 Many Bibles were large, illustrated and highly valuable objects.
-The Genevan translation was commonly used until in 1611 the Kirk adopted the Authorised King James Version and the first Scots version was printed in Scotland in 1633, but the Geneva Bible continued to be employed into the seventeenth century.
+The Genevan translation was commonly used until in 1611 the Kirk adopted the Authorised King James Version and the first Scots version was printed in Scotland in 1633, but the Geneva Bible continued to be employed into the 17th century.
 Bibles often became the subject of superstitions, being used in divination.
-Kirk discipline was fundamental to Reformed Protestantism and it probably reached a high-water mark in the seventeenth century.
+Kirk discipline was fundamental to Reformed Protestantism and it probably reached a high-water mark in the 17th century.
 Kirk sessions were able to apply religious sanctions, such as excommunication and denial of baptism, to enforce godly behaviour and obedience.
 In more difficult cases of immoral behaviour they could work with the local magistrate, in a system modelled on that employed in Geneva.
-Public occasions were treated with mistrust and from the later seventeenth century there were efforts by kirk sessions to stamp out activities such as well-dressing, bonfires, guising, penny weddings, and dancing.
+Public occasions were treated with mistrust and from the later 17th century there were efforts by kirk sessions to stamp out activities such as well-dressing, bonfires, guising, penny weddings, and dancing.

 In the late Middle Ages there were a handful of prosecutions for harm done through witchcraft, but the passing of the Witchcraft Act 1563 made witchcraft, or consulting with witches, capital crimes.
 The first major series of trials under the new act were the North Berwick witch trials, beginning in 1589, in which James VI played a major part as "victim" and investigator.
 He became interested in witchcraft and published a defence of witch-hunting in the Daemonologie in 1597, but he appears to have become increasingly sceptical and eventually took steps to limit prosecutions.
-An estimated 4,000 to 6,000 people, mostly from the Scottish Lowlands, were tried for witchcraft in this period; a much higher rate than for neighbouring England.
+An estimated 4,000 to 6,000 people, mostly from the Scottish Lowlands, were tried for witchcraft in this period, a much higher rate than for neighbouring England.
 There were major series of trials in 1590–1591, 1597, 1628–1631, 1649–1650 and 1661–1662.
 Seventy-five per cent of the accused were women and modern estimates indicate that over 1,500 people were executed.